- Home

 What is congenital heart disease?

-The only way to know for sure if you have congenital heart disease is to be evaluated by a cardiologist.
-Adults with CHD continue to need care throughout their lives and are best treated by physicians who understand their complex and unique needs.
-The University of Kansas Health System adult congenital heart program makes a lifelong commitment to its patients with CHD.
-In partnership with Children’s Mercy Hospital, we offer a full scope of inpatient and outpatient clinical services to adults with CHD.
+Patients with ACHD continue to need care throughout their lives.
+They are best treated by a board-certified ACHD cardiologist who understands their complex and unique needs.
+The University of Kansas Health System’s adult congenital heart disease program makes a lifelong commitment to its patients with ACHD.
+In partnership with Children’s Mercy Hospital, we offer a full scope of inpatient and outpatient services to people with congenital heart disease, including helping young adult patients make the transition to ACHD care.

 We offer a variety of appointment types.
 Learn more or call 913-588-1227 to schedule now.